 From time to time, the Company's customers and other counterparties file voluntary petitions for reorganization under United States bankruptcy laws.
 In such cases, certain pre-petition payments received by the Company from these parties could be considered preference items and subject to return.
-In addition, the Company may be party to certain litigation arising in the ordinary course of business.
-Management believes that the final resolution of these preference items and litigation will not have a material effect on the Company's consolidated results of operations, financial position or cash flows.
+In addition, the Company may be party to certain litigation or other dispute resolution proceedings arising in the ordinary course of business.
+Management believes that the final resolution of these preference items and litigation or other proceedings will not have a material effect on the Company's consolidated results of operations, financial position or cash flows.